 Prior to joining the Arizona Cantilena Chorale, Stephen sang in the Highland High School Concert Choir and at the Chamber Choir at Chandler Gilbert Community College, both under the direction of Rita Scholz.
 In addition to choral music, Stephen directs the praise band for the contemporary worship service at Church of the Master.
 He also writes and records music for his folk music project My Eclectic Self.
 Outside of music, he is a writer, web developer and co-editor of the literary magazine, The Uprising Review.

 James (JD) began singing with the Sun Valley Chorale under the direction of Glenn Bennett when he was in the ninth grade.
 He started singing at Dobson High School in the 11th grade and was accepted into the Arizona All-State choir in 2008 and 2009.
 In 2009, JD was awarded second chair in the All-State choir.
 He continued singing as a student at ASU as a member of the Men's Chorus, Schola Cantorum and Solis Camerata.
-He first started singing with Cantilena as a student at Dobson and ASU and continues to enjoy performing with his father, Keith, and his sister, Katie, who are both members of Cantilena.
+He first started singing with Cantilena as a student at Dobson and ASU and continues to enjoy performing with his father, Keith, also a member of Cantilena and the Dayspring Chorale.
 JD is also an instrumentalist and played cello for 8 years as a student.
 He and his wife, Sicily, are both native Arizonans.
-Outside of music, JD is in sales and process development for a manufacturing company that makes wheelchair accessible vehicles.

 Sherry Scott, Alto